Julibe/Games-Grid-Library/README.md

 # Games Grid Library
-This is a growing collection of flat Games Grid for Steam, GOG, etc.
+This is a growing collection of Grid Images for games on Steam, GOG, etc.
-   - The Games Grid are organized in folders according to game.
+     - The grid is organized in folders according to the game.
-   - All images are in png format.
+     - All images are in PNG format.
      - The formats are:
 		- Poster (600 × 900)
 		- Hero Banner (1920 × 620)
 		- Logo (1280 × 720)
 		- Icon (512 × 512)
 		- Wallpaper (1920 × 1080)

 ### Samples
 <table>